mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 deposits of Lanthanum, which is vital to the manufacture of Jump drives.
 This has attracted commercial interest from various quarters and a certain amount of competition among freelance prospectors.
-The world’s remote location, requiring a Jump–3 vessel for access, is a barrier to exploitation.
+The world's remote location, requiring a Jump–3 vessel for access, is a barrier to exploitation.

 Critics of the Zhodani Consulate and its political system point to the